WebOrigami/docs/src/content/language/@svg.md

 ---
-title: "@svg(graph)"
+title: "@svg(treelike)"
 ---

-Returns a Scalable Vector Graphics [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) text describing a two-dimensional visual representation of the indicated graph, which can be any graph [variant](/core/variants.html).
+Returns a Scalable Vector Graphics [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) text describing a two-dimensional visual representation of the indicated tree, which can be any [treelike object](/core/treelike.html).

-In conjunction with [@debug](@debug.html), you can invoke `@svg` from the browser address bar to visualize the graph at that point in the site:
+In conjunction with [@debug](@debug.html), you can invoke `@svg` from the browser address bar to visualize the tree at that point in the site:

 ```
 http://localhost:5000/path/to/something/!@svg